Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/global-artifacts/us004/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** The employee and the competence must be already registred.
 * **AC3:** The employee cannot already have that competence assigned to him.
-* **AC4:** The HRM must insert a code to perform this operation as he is the only one with the power to do it.

 ### 1.4.
 Found out Dependencies